Is It Safe to Travel to Gabon in 2026?

 Traveler Impact

-Solo travelers face significant risks from street crime, particularly in urban areas like Libreville and Port Gentil, where robbery and vehicle break-ins are common.
+Solo travelers face a heightened risk of street crime, particularly in urban areas like Libreville and Port Gentil, where robbery and vehicle break-ins are common.

-Families with children face considerable health risks due to limited medical facilities and the prevalence of diseases such as malaria and other tropical illnesses.
+Families with children should be cautious due to limited healthcare access and the risk of diseases like malaria and other tropical illnesses, especially outside major cities.

-Remote workers may find decent connectivity in urban areas, but should be cautious of health risks and limited healthcare access.
+Remote workers may find decent connectivity in urban centers but should be wary of health risks and potential civil unrest affecting their work environment.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Gabon.